krasnoukhov/octodmin/README.md

 ## Installation

-Add this line to your Jekyll/Octopress project's Gemfile:
+Add this line to your Jekyll project's Gemfile:

 ```ruby
 gem 'octodmin', '~> 0.1.0'